meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 The tricky part comes in making sure that `PopupComponent` gets where it needs to go (the `popup.html`) and doesn't go where it isn't needed (in the sticky notes).

-Remember in `manifest.json`, assinging the default popup like so?
+Remember in `manifest.json`, assigning the default popup like so?

 ```json
 // manifest.json